ajitrajasekharan/ajitrajasekharan.github.io/_posts/2021-01-02-my-first-post.md

 ### 5. JNLPBA dataset

-This dataset test GENE, and RNA,DNA, Cell, Cell types which are grouped into the entity category BODY_PART_OR_ORGAN_COMPONENT with the following subtypes
+This dataset tests GENE, and RNA,DNA, Cell, Cell types which are grouped into the entity category BODY_PART_OR_ORGAN_COMPONENT with the following subtypes
  ```
 BODY_LOCATION_OR_REGION, BODY_SUBSTANCE/CELL, CELL_LINE, CELL_COMPONENT, BIO_MOLECULE, METABOLITE, HORMONE, BODY_ADJECTIVE.
  ```